skchanah/TextSummarizer/README.md

-# Text-summarizer
+# Search Engine with Text-summarizer

 ## Introduction and Model information
-A mini summarizer app using streamlit and OpenAI's gpt-3.5-turbo-instruct (previously the deprecated text-davinci-003) model.
-Max input token is limited to 2000.
+A mini search engine plus summarize app using (1) **DuckDuckGo with LangChain _NEW_** and (2) **OpenAI's gpt-3.5-turbo-instruct** (previously the deprecated text-davinci-003) model.
+Max input token for GPT summarization is limited to 2000 .

-Below are key facts from openai.com about the model:
+Below are key facts from openai.com about the GPT 3.5 model:
 > Context window: 4,096 tokens (Input + Output)
 >
 > Last trained data: up to Sep 2021